tosca07/picochess/README.md

 This fork of Picochess focuses on:
 - Upgrading dependencies – Uses the latest Python with the latest chess, and Tornado libraries.
 - Asynchronous Architecture – Replaces threads with an async-based architecture for improved performance and scalability.
+- Keep the main program picochess.py as it was, rewrites are done on Web server, UciEngine, PicoTutor

 Requirements
 ------------

-- Raspberry Pi 3, or Pi 4 (aarch64) or Debian (x86_64)
+- Raspberry Pi 3, or Pi 4 (aarch64) or a Debian computer (x86_64)
 - RaspiOS Bookworm (latest) 64bit recommended

 Quick Installation
 ------------------
 Get the installations script, give it execution rights, and run it as sudo.
-It will clone the repository to /opt/picochess and install the needed services as listed below.
+It will clone the repository to /opt/picochess and install the needed services.
 - wget -L https://raw.github.com/JohanSjoblom/Picochess/master/install-picochess.sh
 - chmod a+x install-picochess.sh
 - sudo ./install-picochess